Skip to main content

 • application outcomes for request errors (for example invalid request or transport failure)

 Most security value comes from denied events, meaning what your guard actually prevented.
+Store these fields in your sink:

 • created_at (server timestamp)